TiagoC261/VouchercodesTakeHome1/README.md

 # Getting started with playwright
 Playwright has very informative and clear installation guide on its docs page find it here(https://playwright.dev/docs/intro) to get started if you haven't installed playwright before.

+# Node.js install
+node.js - latest version

 # Info Commandline steps and useful information
-To get started open command prompt and navigate to the project folder  'cd ../VochercodesTakeHome1' Insure you have dependencies installed using `npx playwright install`
+To get started open command prompt and navigate to the project folder  'cd ../VochercodesTakeHome1' Insure you have dependencies installed using `npm install` and `npx playwright install`

 # Once there you can run the following commands
 1. `npx playwright test --headed` - runs the tests in headed mode (You can see the browser)